 What is epidermolysis bullosa?

 Epidermolysis bullosa (EB) is a group of inherited diseases that are characterised by blistering lesions on the skin and mucous membranes.
 These may occur anywhere on the body but most commonly appear at sites of friction and minor trauma such as the feet and hands.
-Blisters may also occur on internal organs, such as the oesophagus, stomach and respiratory tract, without any apparent friction.
+In some subtypes, blisters may also occur on internal organs, such as the oesophagus, stomach and respiratory tract, without any apparent friction.

 |Lower 3 images provided through Swinfen Charitable Trust, by Dr Taha, Erbil, Iraqi Kurdistan.|

-EB should be distinguished from epidermolysis bullosa acquisita (EBA), which is an autoimmune blistering disease that is not inherited and often doesn't develop until adult life.
+EB should be distinguished from common friction blisters, and from epidermolysis bullosa acquisita (EBA), which is an autoimmune blistering disease that is not inherited and often doesn't develop until adult life.

 |Epidermolysis bullosa simplex (EBS)||Epidermis or uppermost layer of skin cells (keratinocytes)|

 |Junctional epidermolysis bullosa (JEB)||Lamina lucida within the basement membrane zone|

 |Dystrophic epidermolysis bullosa (DEB)||Lamina densa and upper dermis|

 |Kindler syndrome||Mixed pattern or multiple levels within and/or beneath the basement membrane zone|

 Within each of these types of EB there are various subtypes.
 Varying degrees of severity that range from mild to severe are found with each EB type.
 International consensus on the diagnosis and classification of EB has resulted in updated recommendations (2014), based on newer clinical and molecular data.